SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 ## Product Backlog[ScrumArtefact,ProductBacklog]

-The Product Backlog[ScrumArtefact,ProductBacklog] is an emergent[Emergence], ordered list of what is needed to improve[ScrumPillars,Adaption] the product.
+The Product Backlog[ScrumArtefact,ProductBacklog] is an emergent[Emergence], ordered list of what is needed to improve[ScrumPillars,Adaptation] the product.
 It[ScrumArtefact,ProductBacklog] is the single source of work undertaken by the Scrum Team[ScrumTeam].

 Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] that can be Done by the Scrum Team[ScrumTeam] within one Sprint[ScumEvents,Sprint] are deemed ready[Ready] for selection in a Sprint Planning[ScumEvents,SprintPlanning] event.
-They[ScrumArtefact,ProductBacklog,ProductBacklogItem] usually acquire this degree of transparency[ScrumPillars,Transparency] after refining[ScrumPillars,Adaption] activities.
+They[ScrumArtefact,ProductBacklog,ProductBacklogItem] usually acquire this degree of transparency[ScrumPillars,Transparency] after refining[ScrumPillars,Adaptation] activities.
 Product Backlog[ScrumArtefact,ProductBacklog] refinement[ProductBacklogRefinement] is the act of breaking down and further defining Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] into smaller more precise items[ScrumArtefact,ProductBacklog,ProductBacklogItem].
 This[ProductBacklogRefinement] is an ongoing activity to add details, such as a description, order, and size.
 Attributes often vary with the domain of work.